These landscapes were captured from a large cruise ship while approaching and leaving Oslo, Norway,

 The pano is 1600 pixels wide.
 Click on it to see it large.

 What is the difference between a baboon and a wind surfer?
-The wind surfer is less likely to try and break into your car.
-This is the place where the Indian and Atlantic oceans meet.
-Funny, but I could not find the line in the water.
+Wind surfers are less likely to try and break into your car.
+This is where the Indian and Atlantic oceans meet.
+Funny, but I could not find a line in the water.
 I photographed the baboons from too close for safety.
 They were running around wild in the street.